wingel/wingel.github.io/_posts/2016-05-14-disassembling-the-sds7102-bootloader.md

 The S3C2416 has 64k of internal RAM and some code in ROM that reads the first 8k the NAND flash into RAM and then starts executing it.
-This first stage bootloader usually performs some basic setup such as setting up a fixed GPIO configuration, initializes the DDR memory, and then load a bigger second stage bootloader from flash into DDR memory and jump to it.
+This first stage bootloader usually performs some basic setup such as a fixed GPIO configuration, DDR memory initialization.
+It then loads a bigger second stage bootloader from flash into DDR memory and jumps to it.
 The first stage bootloader should support ECC and simple flash page remapping so that it can work reliably with the limitations of NAND flash.

 The second stage bootloader is the what a user normally thinks of as the bootloader proper.
 It usually has a command prompt which is